 Defense Verdict for Ford Motor Company

-Montgomery, Alabama (May 12, 2006) -- A twelve-person jury in Montgomery County, Alabama, rendered a verdict for Ford Motor Company today in a case involving a 1995 Mercury Tracer.
+Montgomery, Alabama (May 12, 2006) — A twelve-person jury in Montgomery County, Alabama, rendered a verdict for Ford Motor Company today in a case involving a 1995 Mercury Tracer.
 The jury was asked by the plaintiffs to award $15 million in damages, and the jury deliberated for two hours before rendering a verdict for Ford.
-The lawsuit was brought by the parents of
+The lawsuit was brought by the parents of Amanda Williams, who died of neck injuries in an accident that occurred on May 10, 2002, on Vaughn Road outside Montgomery.
+Ms. Williams, the driver of the Tracer, was a 16-year-old student at Macon East Montgomery Academy, where she was on the girls’ basketball team.

 Ford produced evidence that the 1995 Tracer complied with all Federal Motor Vehicle Safety Standards, and that its seat belt design, which promoted belt usage, has saved lives in the field.
 In fact, in testing conducted by the U.S. Government in 1995, the Tracer met government neck load requirements that were not imposed on manufacturers until 2003.